Linch1/usefull_server_scripts/Wp-export-site-by-mysql.md

 sudo mysql database_name < file.sql
 ```

-5. replace the **upload** ( or the interested sub-directories ) folder in the server with the one that you toke before
+5. replace the **/var/www/path/to/wordpress/wp-content/uploads** ( or the interested sub-directories ) folder in the server with the one that you toke before